 - breathe through your nose,

-- use Biotene or other OTC products for dry mouth.
+- use Biotene or other OTC products for dry mouth,

-Thrush is characterized by a white rash inside the mouth.
+50-65% of removable denture wearers have thrush.
+This issue is characterized by a white rash inside the mouth.
 It is a yeast infection, which can also occur in other places on the body.
 The candida fungus resides in your mouth naturally, but some medications can upset the balance, causing this condition.Causes:

 - corticosteroids or antibiotics intake (common after dental surgery),